cabo/mapkey/draft-bormann-cbor-edn-mapkey.md

 [^status]: The present document is intended to capture ideas initially
     discussed at the CBOR WG interim 2025-06-25 and demonstrate some design alternatives.
-It is not ready for adoption in any way.
+It is not ready for adoption yet in any way.

 [^status]